theainerd/MLInterview/Statistics.md

 ## A/B testing

 A statistical way of comparing two (or more) techniques, typically an incumbent against a new rival.
 A/B testing aims to determine not only which technique performs better but also to understand whether the difference is statistically significant.
 A/B testing usually considers only two techniques using one measurement, but it can be applied to any finite number of techniques and measures.

+## Correlation

+Correlation is a statistical measure that describes the association between random variables.

+Types of Correlation

+* Pearson Correlation Coefficient (measures the linear association between continuous variables)
+* Spearman's Correlation (special case of Pearson ρ applied to ranked (sorted) variables. appropriate to use with both continuous and discrete data.)
+* Kendall's Tau (more appropriate for discrete data.)